ALSalsabeela/MUT-master/README.md

-Most Used Tools (MUT) it's not just libarary it's some tools to let android developing some easy
+Most Used Tools (MUT) is a project have most used tools in android collected in one project

-This package have 2 parts
+This project have 3 parts

+let's see What's the job of every part ?

 [First]
-(Android libarary and applicatoin) {
+(Android libarary and applicatoin)
+{
+It have classes that do this jobs
 RouteInformations (Help you to get distance , time , draw line between two locations) WebServiceHelper(Help you to send and get json , upload files with just 5 or 6 lines of codes i created both parts php and android)
 Check (Check for many things with just one line like mail, url , numbers , bettery level etc...)